 The Scientific Advisory Board of IFER reviews the proposals for the selection and funding of the Graduate Student Fellowship Program.
 They also agree to mentor select graduate students to ensure that the funding IFER allocates to these projects is properly used.
 Members of the SAB have also represented IFER at science conferences, authored articles, and promoted the mission of IFER among their colleagues in science.

 Nancy Douglas, Ph.D. earned her B.S. in Molecular, Cellular and Developmental Biology from the University of Colorado and then participated in studies of photoreceptor proteins in plants at the Plant Gene Expression Center of the University of California, Berkeley and of HIV and SIV protein structure/function in the Department of Pharmaceutical Chemistry of the University of California, San Francisco.
 She went on to receive her Ph.D. in Biochemistry, Molecular and Cell Biology from Cornell University examining DNA replication in budding yeast.
 She then worked for 10 years in the department of Ecology and Evolutionary Biology at Cornell exploring how temperature and pH changes influence disease and microbial community dynamics in Caribbean corals.
 During that time, Dr. Douglas also acted as a scientific consultant to the Regulatory Testing Division of People for the Ethical Treatment of Animals reviewing and commenting on proposed US and European chemical testing protocols/plans involving animals.
-She currently works as an independent contract bioscience editor.
+She currently works in the Joint Institute for Laboratory Astrophysics at the University of Colorado, Boulder developing optimized fluorescent proteins for biological imaging and detection.

-Dr. Harbell was co-founder, Vice President and Chief Scientific Officer at the Institute for In Vitro Sciences, Inc., where he provided scientific direction for laboratory-based programs, and developed and designed in vitro bioassay programs for corporate clients to evaluate toxicology and efficacy.
-Dr. Harbell has also served on extramural panels (ECVAM Ocular irritation Task Force, and OECD Test Guideline task forces) supporting the promotion of in vitro methods in regulatory applications.
-He has been an active member and officer of the Society for In Vitro Biology and their Executive Council since 1994.
-Dr. Harbell is also a member of the Society of Toxicology and the American Association for the Advancement of Science.
-He has an impressive list of published articles and research grants from both government and private sources.
+Dr. Harbell was co-founder, Vice President and Chief Scientific Officer at the Institute for In Vitro Sciences, Inc., where he provided scientific direction for laboratory-based programs and developed and designed in vitro bioassay programs for corporate clients to evaluate toxicology and efficacy.
+Dr. Harbell has also served on extramural panels (ECVAM Ocular Irritation Task Force and OECD Test Guideline task forces) supporting the promotion of in vitro methods in regulatory applications.
+He has been an active member and officer of the Society for In Vitro Biology where he has recently served as president and is an associate editor for their journal.
+He has an impressive list of published articles.
 Dr. Harbell retired from the USAR in 2001 after a distinguished military career, achieving the rank of Lieutenant Colonel.

 Pamela Osenkowski, Ph.D. is a Science Advisor for the National Anti-Vivisection Society and joined the IFER SAB in 2012.
 Dr. Osenkowski earned her B.S. in Biology at the University of Michigan and her Ph.D. in Cancer Biology at Wayne State University.
-She conducted her postdoctoral studies in Alzheimer disease at Harvard Medical School and later obtained a faculty position at Michigan State University-College of Osteopathic Medicine.
-She is currently an Instructor in the Biology Department at Loyola University Chicago, where her teaching efforts are focused in the areas of genetics, biochemistry, cellular biology and molecular biology.
+She conducted her postdoctoral studies in Alzheimer’s disease at Harvard Medical School and later obtained a faculty position at Michigan State University-College of Osteopathic Medicine.
+She is currently a Senior Lecturer in the Biology Department at Loyola University Chicago, where her teaching efforts are focused in the areas of genetics and cellular biology.